diegocanales/cookiecutter-mlops/docs/docs/index.md

-# Cookiecutter Data Science
+# Cookiecutter MLOps

-_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._
+_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work with MLOps practices._

 ## Why use this project structure?